ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    validation of the domain's use, to indicate the implication of failed validation, and to request reports about use of the domain name.
-   Mail receiving organizations can use this information when evaluating disposition choices for incoming mail.
+   Mail receiving organizations can use this information when evaluating handling choices for incoming mail.

    This document obsoletes RFC 7489.